How to Spend Less Time On Social Media (And Why That’s a Good Idea)

 And apparently, we’re conscious of at least some of these negative side effects of social media addiction.
 In a recent survey about New Year’s resolutions, the number one goal reported by respondents for the year ahead was to quit social media, easily beating out old standbys like quitting smoking and losing weight.

 If you’re reading this and thinking to yourself, “I need a break from social media,” we’ve got you covered.
-Here are 10 expert-approved strategies for overcoming a Facebook addiction—or any social media addiction, for that matter—by embarking on a “digital detox.”
+Find out how to spend less time on social media by adopting these expert-approved strategies.

 Delete social media accounts you don’t use

 According to Marie Potter, Marketing Director for the Professional Organizers in Canada, the first step in overcoming social media addiction is to consolidate your devices and delete all the platforms you don’t use.
 If this task in itself seems overwhelming, break it down into bite-sized chunks.
 “Start by taking 10 minutes a day to declutter your devices,” Potter says.

 Check out more pro tips on how to organize your digital clutter.

 Instead of quitting social media cold turkey, Potter suggests making “micro-commitments” in a gradual weaning process.
 “Make these goals realistic and attainable,” she says.
 These might include declaring a 30-minute social media time-out while at work, or setting aside an entire day as a social media blackout.
 It might even be as simple as limiting yourself to checking your phone during your morning coffee break—whatever it takes to rein-in the habit.

 Be mindful of time spent on social media